 Does Conditional Approval Mean Approved?

 Conditional approval means that your home loan has been assessed but only approved in principle.
-Therefore, the lender requires more information in order to grant what is called formal approval or unconditional approval.
+Therefore, conditional approval means the lender requires more information in order to grant what is called formal approval or unconditional approval.
+So far, it is only conditionally approved.
 This may include the most recent payslips and property valuation.

 Is Conditional Approval A Good Thing?